 3. Rehabilitative Therapy

-Current Addiction Reports reveal that an average of 48% of patients with severe alcohol dependence have experienced a lifetime of social anxiety and depressive symptoms.
+Current Addiction Reports reveal that an average of 48% of patients with severe alcohol consumption problem have experienced a lifetime of social anxiety and depressive symptoms.
 For adolescents, there is a strong connection between alcohol use and dependence attributed to vulnerabilities and peer pressure.

 To curb alcohol dependence requires overcoming the psychological traumas and learned behaviours that make it hard for individuals to overcome alcohol dependence.
 Therapies including Cognitive Behavioural Therapy (CBT) introduce coping skills and challenge thought patterns and behaviours maintaining addictive habits.
 Dialectical Behavioural Therapy (DBT) is a popular therapy for clients who present with multiple substance dependence or personality disorders.
 The goal of therapy is to identify the thought processes, behaviours, perceptions, and presence of psychological disorders associated with alcohol addiction.